Chapter 17 : The Art of Hanging Over

 The party was in its infancy.
 Most of the crowd was packed into the corners, swirling their white cups with no idea as to what was happening.
 Lucy and her friends were attempting to get a pool game started.
 There seemed to be a fuss about whether wands were legal cue sticks.
-At the center of the room, the team was well into celebrating their victory with a toast, and Bea spotted Fred and Verona.
+At the center of the room, the Quidditch team was well into celebrating their victory with a toast, and Bea spotted Fred and Verona.

 A colony of bats flew into the room as Vincent Wood opened the window.
 They lugged three crates, each bearing the logo for Andre's Stuffed pies.

 "Who's hungry?"
 Vincent called out, prying the crates open as Edgar paid the bill to the lead bat.
-"We've got blackbird, two newt tongues, the works "
+"We've got blackbird, two newt tongues, the works—"

 The no-holds barred rush commenced to the refreshments table; three first years were harmed in the process.
-Mr. Welly the Kneazle was up and about as well, and as soon as the pies were laid out, he promptly claimed the closest box as his bed.
+Mr. Welly the Kneazle was up and about as well, and as soon as the pies were laid out, he claimed the closest box as his bed.

 Bea and Scorpius wandered out onto the floor.
 Remembering her hand, Bea quickly reclaimed it from his, rubbing her tingling palm on the side of her jeans.
-Scorpius didn't seem to notice as he was preoccupied with greeting Wick, whom she often saw hanging about the Slytherin lot.
+Scorpius didn't notice as he was preoccupied with greeting Wick, whom she often saw hanging about the Slytherin lot.
 So much for lonely.
-The two boys high-fived on something about broomsticks what was it about boys and broomsticks?
+The two boys high-fived on something about broomsticks—what was it about boys and broomsticks?
 At least Scorpius could feign interest in a topic, whereas Bea was left gawking on her own, muttering things like, 'Broomsticks?
 Oh, they're um, brown... and sticky.'

-"What's the Gryff doing here?" the tiny but hyper Petie whooped.
+"What's the Gryff doing here?" someone crowed.